akashuniyal01/FlixShield-Netflix-Recommendation-System-and-Content-Analysis/README.md

 ###🔗 Clustering Algorithms

 Implemented both K-Means and Agglomerative Hierarchical Clustering algorithms to create clusters.
-Evaluated the optimal number of clusters as 4 for K-Means and 2 for hierarchical clustering.

 ##🤖 Content-Based Recommender System

 Developed a recommender system using a cosine similarity matrix to offer personalized content suggestions, helping reduce subscriber churn.

-##📈 Results & Insights This analysis and recommendation system not only offers valuable insights into the streaming entertainment industry but also serves to enhance user satisfaction through personalized content.
-The clustering and recommendation techniques used in this project are expected to improve subscriber retention for Netflix, contributing to its leadership in the streaming space.

 ##💡 Conclusion By conducting this comprehensive analysis and developing a content-based recommendation system, the project aims to: